harjotbarn99/django-boiler-plate/README.md

 # Django boiler plate

-This is a ready to use django project.
+## I am no longer maintaining this repository

-If you do not find something you want to know in this file or any issues, please let me know.
+If you need any help, please let me know.
 My Email is harjotbarn99@gmail.com

 #### features